CQC Statement of Purpose

 Consulting rooms are situated away from the Reception area which provides privacy and confidentiality as it limits the possibility of conversations being overheard.
 No patient is ever examined or any procedures undertaken without patient consent.
 The availablility of trained chaperones is advertised within the surgery and on the website.

-The Practice uses the Intran service for patients who do not speak English, or for whom English is not their first language, and who would have difficulty communicating with the GP or Nurse.
-The Practice can also arrange for documents to be translated via the Intran service.
+The Practice uses the services of D.A.
+Languages Limited for patients who do not speak English, or for whom English is not their first language, and who would have difficulty communicating with the GP or Nurse.
+D.A.
+Languages Limited also provides a sign language service for patients who are hearing impaired.
 Our Practice website is designed to meet equality and diversity demands, providing the facility to change the language as required, to increase the volume for the hearing impaired, and to increase the font size for the visually impaired.
-We also work with Deaf Connexions whose staff are able to book appoinments for deaf patients and accompany them in consultations.
 We have incorporated dementia-friendly signs within the Practice and both nurses and some staff have had dementia awareness training.

 We encourage patients to let us know if they are a carer, or are cared for by another person, as this helps to alert us to possible needs in this role.
 A Carer is someone who, without payment, provides help and support to a partner, child, relative, friend or neighbour who could not manage without their help.
 This could be due to age, physical or mental illness, substance misuse or disability.

 The Nursing team comprises one full time and one part-time nurse.
 In addition we have two health care assistants.
-The team provides a full range of clinics for family planning; childhood immunisations; health checks; foreign travel advice and immunisations; minor surgery (in conjunction with a GP); chronic disease management including asthma, COPD, diabetes, CHD and hypertension; the application of dressings and a phlebotomy service.
+The team provides a full range of clinics for family planning; childhood immunisations; health checks; foreign travel advice and immunisations; minor surgery (in conjunction with a GP); chronic disease management including asthma, chronic obstructive airways disease (COPD), diabetes, coronary heart disease (CHD) and hypertension; the application of dressings and a phlebotomy service.

 The wider Practice team includes a full-time Practice Manager, part-time Reception Manager, part-time Practice Administrator, a large reception team (all working part-time) and two job-share medical secretaries.
 Our staff have a full knowledge of the services the Practice offers and are happy to assist with any enquiries.
 All staff have a training plan with a core training programme and undertake regular training to update their learning, knowledge and skills.

-Attached and peripatetic staff include community midwives who provide Antenatal Services (weekly); diabetic eye screening service (annually); Smokefree Norfolk smoking cessation adviser (weekly); Norfolk Recovery Partnership alcohol and drug abuse adviser (weekly); Leeway Domestic Violence and Abuse adviser (on an ad-hoc basis); and interpretors from Deaf Connexions (as needed).
+Attached and peripatetic staff include community midwives who provide antenatal services; diabetic eye screening service; Smokefree Norfolk smoking cessation adviser; Norfolk Recovery Partnership alcohol and drug abuse adviser; Leeway Domestic Violence and Abuse adviser; and interpretors from D.A.
+Languages Limited.
 All GPs are involved in the terminal care of our patients, working in collaboration with palliative care staff and community healthcare staff, who provide community health services in patients’ homes.
 We also have a local specialised terminal care facility at Priscilla Bacon Lodge.

 Out of Hours care is provided by the NHS 111 Service and Integrated Care 24 Limited.